-Bringing film to the villages in the Mao era China is the fastest-growing movie market in the world, with box-office receipts in 2011 rising 29 percent from the previous year to break the $2-billion mark.
-China is on pace to become the world's second-largest movie market after North America in 2012.
-Thanks in part to a moneyed middle-class willing to shell big bucks for movie tickets revenues are forecast to top $5 billion by 2015.
-While China's box office sales rose in revenue in North America, though still far larger at $10.2 billion, has fallen for two straight years.
+China has been the fastest-growing movie market in terms of revenues in the world for some time.
+Box-office receipts in 2011 rose 29 percent compared to 2010 to break the $2-billion mark.
+China is on pace to become the world's second-largest movie market after North America in the early 2010s.
+While China's box office sales rose in 2009 in revenue in North America, though still far larger at $10.2 billion, had fallen for two straight years.

 According to the State Administration of Radio, Film and Television, China’s box office receipts exceeded $1.6 billion in 2010, a 64 percent increase from the previous year.
 By contrast economic woes sent the 2010 US box office down 5.72 percent to a 13-year low of $10.57 billion.
 Much of the increase in Chinese receipts was attributed to the success of “Avatar” and Chinese blockbusters such as Feng Xiaogang’s “Aftershock” and “If You Are the One 2".
 Chinese box office revenues surged 44 percent to $908 million in 2009 according to the state-run China Film Group.
 Chinese films accounted for 56 percent of the take.
 In 2005, China's box-office receipts totalled about $230 million.